The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 In 2002 Feldhaus awarded a price from the German federal environmental foundation for the ecological and cost-saving production technology.

-2007 - Feldhaus becomes market leader in the field of "thin bricks".
+2007 - Feldhaus becomes market leader in the "clinker brick slips" sector.

 The era of the fourth and fifth generation Bernhard Joseph (*1938) and Nicola Feldhaus (*1973)